Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 Our robot uses an Ackermann steering mechanism on the front axle, which is controlled by the EV3 medium motor.
-In this type of steering, the two front wheels turn at different angles when the robot takes a turn — the inner wheel turns more sharply than the outer one.
+In this type of steering, the two front wheels turn at different angles when the robot takes a turn.
+The inner wheel turns more sharply than the outer one.
 This is important because both wheels are tracing different sized arcs at the same time, and if they were forced to turn at the same angle, they would drag and